Table of Contents

 TLP Packaging’s laminated paper bags come with moisture-resistant coatings and reinforced seams, increasing durability during transportation and storage.
 These enhancements allow businesses to use the same bag multiple times, turning a traditionally disposable product into a reusable asset.

-The structural strength of our products means they can withstand higher load capacities, making them suitable even for items like canned goods, beverages, and pharmaceuticals.
+The structural strength of our products means they can withstand higher load capacities, making them suitable even for items like canned goods and beverages.

 Custom Solutions to Fit Your Storage Needs

 Every business has unique warehousing conditions.
-TLP Packaging provides expert consultation on materials, sizes, and designs that optimize for your environment.
+TLP Packaging provides expert consultation on materials, sizes, and designs that are optimized for your brand.
 Whether you need flat-bottom bags for stacking or compact folding designs for transport efficiency, we tailor your packaging to work harder and last longer.

 We also offer eco-certifications such as ISO 9001:2015, BSCI, and GRS, giving you peace of mind and validation when reporting on your sustainability KPIs.